nothans/iot-debugger/README.md

 * ThingSpeak Data Logger
 * Particle.io Webhooks Manager
 * Settings are saved in LocalStorage
-* Build using HTML5, Bootstrap, and jQuery
+* Built using HTML5, Bootstrap, and jQuery
 * Open Source!